pemami4911/Osprey/osprey-dev2/README.md

     $ grunt test

-  When you run our mocha tests, the current configuration will empty out our "users" collection in the mean-dev database.
-If you don't want this to happen, then comment out the code at the very bottom of app/tests/unit/*.js
+  When you run our mocha tests, the current test code removes all entries from the "users" collection within mongodb.
+If you don't want this to happen, then comment out this block of code at the very bottom of app/tests/unit/*.js

+  	after(function(done) {
+  		User.remove().exec();
+  		done();
+  	});